Hearing Impaired Students' Guide for Academics

 Types of Students

-- Have NO hearing assistive technology whatsoever.
-They look like any other hearing person.
-Same, same but different!
+- Often have NO hearing assistive technology whatsoever.
+Look like any other hearing person.

 - They will let you know by either: tapping on their ears to signal their deafness, or tell the interpreter to tell you.

 - Face and talk to the student as if she is a hearing person: don't look at the interpreter to speak to the student.
 It's considered very insulting, as you're acknowledging the interpreter's importance, not the deaf student's!